 Food and Drink

-Food, drinks, and gum are only allowed in the outdoor Courtyard area, but not inside the historic buildings.
+Food, drinks, and gum are not allowed.
 We do not have a picnic area, but there are several parks nearby.

 There are many places to eat near the museum.
 The North End is a dining destination for Italian food, and there are restaurants, cafes, and bakery options on almost every block.

 Due to capacity limits, we are unable to accommodate groups at this time.
 Please see What We Offer to make your plans for when reservations re-open.

 Visit our museum shop for books, reproductions, toys, and more.
 Selected items are available in our online shop.